-Using the social features in the game is a good way to go around and avoid making in-app purchases.
-This one player will not be directly monetized.
+Using social features in the game is a good way to go around and avoid making in-app purchases.
+This way the player will not be directly monetized.

 But if these types of players bring their friends to the game, someone is going to become a paying user.
 And these paying players came at zero cost.